 Passenger Directed Vehicle Driver Requirements

-Class 1, 2 or 4 are acceptable.
+Class 1, 2 or 4 are acceptable for drivers of passenger directed vehicles.
 To get a Class 4 licence you must

 - be at least 19 years old

 - have a valid class 1, 2, 3, 4, 5, 6 licence, or equivalent licence, with at least two years of non-learner driver experience

 - demonstrate an acceptable driving record

 - successfully complete a Class 4 knowledge test and road test

 - successfully complete a vehicle safety pre-trip inspection test